 In June 2020, the Company was issued collateralized notes (the "Notes Receivable") with a total principal amount of \$20 million from a privately-held company, in exchange for an existing equity investment held in the investee by the Company, and other-long term receivables, net, which the Company held due from the same investee.
-The Company has classified the Notes Receivable as held-to-maturity, as the Company has concluded it has the positive intent and ability to hold the Notes Receivable until maturity, with 50% due in five years and remaining 50% due in 10 years from issuance date.
-The Company recorded a \$5 million and \$3 million allowance for credit losses under GAAP during the years ended December 31, 2021 and 2020, respectively, in other income (expense), net on the consolidated statement of operations, related to the Notes Receivable.
-As of both December 31, 2022 and 2021, the carrying value of the Notes Receivable was \$9 million, net of accumulated allowance for credit losses, and is classified in other long-term assets, net on our consolidated balance sheet at amortized cost.
-On a quarterly basis, we perform a qualitative assessment considering impairment indicators to evaluate whether the Notes Receivable are impaired and monitor for changes to our allowance for credit losses.
+The Company has classified the Notes Receivable as held-to-maturity, as the Company has concluded it has the positive intent and ability to hold the Notes Receivable until maturity, with 50% due in eight years and remaining 50% due in 10 years from issuance date or the date on which there is a change of control, whichever is earlier.
+The Company recorded a \$5 million allowance for credit losses under GAAP during the year ended December 31, 2021, in other income (expense), net on the consolidated statement of operations, related to the Notes Receivable.
+As of both December 31, 2023 and 2022, the carrying value of the Notes Receivable was \$9 million, net of accumulated allowance for credit losses, and is classified in other long-term assets, net on our consolidated balance sheet at amortized cost.
+On a quarterly basis, we perform a qualitative assessment considering impairment indicators to evaluate whether the Notes Receivable are impaired and monitor for changes to our allowance for expected credit losses.

 Other non-financial assets, such as property and equipment, goodwill, intangible assets, and operating lease right-of-use assets are adjusted to fair value when an impairment charge is recognized or the underlying investment is sold.
 Such fair value measurements, if necessary, are based predominately on Level 3 inputs.
-Refer to "Note 5: Property and Equipment, Net", "Note 6: Leases" and "Note 7: Goodwill and Intangibles Assets, Net" for additional information regarding those assets.
+Refer to "Note 4: Property and Equipment, Net", "Note 5: Leases" and "Note 6: Goodwill and Intangibles Assets, Net" for additional information regarding those assets.

-NOTE 5: PROPERTY AND EQUIPMENT, NET
+NOTE 4: PROPERTY AND EQUIPMENT, NET

-Property and equipment, net consists of the following for the periods presented:
+Property and equipment, net consists of the following as of the dates presented: